5 Types of Pool Decks Your Pool Company Should Offer

 2. Travertine Pavers

-Travertine, which is a kind of limestone, has been used as a building material since ancient times.
+Travertine, a type of limestone, has been used as a building material since ancient times.
 Not every pool company offers travertine as an option, but it happens to be a superior choice for a pool deck.
 Travertine pavers come in many different sizes, patterns, and hues.
 They are often distinguished by their pitted holes and wavy patterns that resemble those of marble.
-The different-size pavers available allow pool companies to create unique decorative tiling patterns.
-Many pool owners prefer travertine for its classic look of sophistication just as much as its durability and resistance to many different types of weather.
+The different-sized pavers available allow pool companies to create unique decorative tiling patterns.
+Many pool owners prefer travertine for its classic look of sophistication, just as much as its durability and resistance to many different types of weather.
 Travertine nicely complements custom “natural” yard features like waterfalls and boulders.
-The material is also slip resistant and stays cooler to the touch than many other options.
+The material is also slip-resistant and stays cooler to the touch than many other options.

 3. Concrete Pavers